 * For a simple table of: word | language | times used the free Calibre ebook management and conversion software can also give you a quick output from an ebook of all words in the book.
 Calibre’s simple word table can then be exported to .csv and thus sorted in MS Excel.
 To access it from inside Calibre: load your ebook and convert to ePub (it only works with the ePub format) | click the tiny top-right “more” arrows | drop down the extra hidden toolbar | Edit Book | Tools | Reports | Words | Save…

 The Word file’s word capitalisation is retained in the resulting Calibre list.
 On loading into Excel and sorting for capitalised words, one may thus quickly create a rough checklist of important name items, for reference use when selecting words with the likes of Index Generator (which regrettably appears to have no such ‘show capitalised name words only’ function).

 * Indiscripts’ IndexMatic 2 plugin for Adobe InDesign (which is Adobe’s flagship DTP software).

-Possibly someone will eventually whip up a script to automatically check if a word or phrase in an index has a corresponding Wikipedia page, thus offering another way to filter a word-list down to the more important items.
+Possibly someone will eventually whip up a script to automatically check if a word or phrase in an index has a corresponding Wikipedia or Infogalactic page, thus offering another way to filter a word-list down to the more important items.